 Almond trees offer showy, fragrant flowers and, with proper care, a harvest of nuts.
-But if you are considering planting these trees in your garden, you should be aware of almond tree issues that might come up.
+If you are considering planting these trees in your garden, you should be aware of almond tree issues that might come up.
 Potential problems with almond trees include both almond diseases and pests.
 To learn more about almond tree problems, read on.
 We’ll also give you tips for managing issues in almonds.

 Cultural Almond Tree Issues